Napolact: Production and distribution

 For all of the Napolact products, the FrieslandCampina company uses raw milk exclusively obtained from farmers in Ardeal all year long.

 Modernization

 Starting all the way back in 1990, the company has been through many modernization processes.
-The most important ones have been implemented after 2004 when Napolact has been taken over by Friesland and the introduction of European factory standards.
-Thus, the factories in Baciu and Targu Mures have received major improvements to both their quality level and production capacity.
+The most important ones have been implemented after 2004 when Napolact had been taken over by Friesland and the introduction of European factory standards.
+Thus, the factories in Baciu and Targu Mures had received major improvements to both their quality level and production capacity.

-In 2014, Napolact opens their first store with a coffee shop in Cluj-Napoca.
+In 2014, Napolact opened their first store with a coffee shop in Cluj-Napoca.

 Products

 The product portfolio of Napolact covers most of the main dairy products and they are as follows: